ToBinio/cargo-features-manager/README.md

 # Cargo Features Manger

-A TUI like cli tool to manage the features of your rust-project dependencies.
+A TUI-like cli tool to manage the features of your rust-projects dependencies.

+You can view all available features and easily toggle (enable & disable) them with one button click.
+All of your changes will directly be reflected in your Cargo.toml file.

 ## install